 Often confused with Vegetarianism, Veganism is a form of selective lifestyle wherein you eliminate the consumption of animal-sourced products altogether.
-People who follow veganism only consume plant-based and ethically sourced products which are cruelty-free and are mostly safe for the environment.
+People who follow veganism only consume plant-based healthy carbs, fiber-rich, nutrient-rich and high protein vegan foods that are ethically sourced products which are cruelty-free and are mostly safe for the environment.

 If you are a vegan or someone who is considering going vegan, chances are that you have had people come up to you and ask how you will be getting in your protein.
 One of the most common misconceptions about the best protein food sources is that only non-vegetarian food offers maximum protein.
 However, in reality, there are several plant protein options such as tofu or whole grains which are high in protein and offer various essential micronutrients.